7 days / 6 nights

 Day 3 (Monday) – Embera Indigenous People on Gatun River & Portobelo

-This morning you will be picked up by your Naturalist guide at your hotel in Panama City for a 90min drive to Gatun River, in the Panama Canal watershed, where you will board a motorized piragua (dugout canoe).
-The river is only way to reach the Embera Quera village.
+This morning you will be picked up by your Naturalist Guide at your hotel in Panama City for a 90min drive to Gatun River, in the Panama Canal watershed, where you will board a motorized piragua (dugout canoe).
+The river is the only way to reach the Embera Quera village.
 The Embera build their houses along the banks of rivers on stilts.
 A traditional Embera house can be described as an open-air dwelling raised 6–12 feet off the ground on stilts with thatched roofing made from palm leaves.
-Travel down river through tropical rainforest where may be able to spot Little Blue and Green Heron, Great Egret, Anhingas, Neotropical Cormorant, Amazon, Ringed, and Green Kingfishers, along with Keel-billed Toucans and Ospreys flying above.
+Travel downriver through the tropical rainforest where may be able to spot Little Blue and Green Heron, Great Egret, Anhingas, Neotropical Cormorant, Amazon, Ringed, and Green Kingfishers, along with Keel-billed Toucans and Ospreys flying above.
 Be on the lookout for Three-toed sloth and Howler monkeys frolicking in the forest canopy.

-At the Embera village you will be greeted with dancing and music.
+At the Embera village, you will be greeted with dancing and music.
 You will learn about Embera customs and their relationship with nature.
-Fish (bedá) are an important staple of the Embera diet along with plantains (pata), and rivers play a central role in daily life for fishing, bathing, transport, and many domestic chores.
+Fish (bedá) is an important staple of the Embera diet along with plantains (pata), and rivers play a central role in daily life for fishing, bathing, transport, and many domestic chores.
 Boats have also played important roles in Embera tradition and cosmology.
 The craft of constructing dugout canoes was historically a very significant skill for Embera men, at times serving as a rite of passage or prerequisite for marriage according to oral history.
-Enjoy a short walk through the village and their botanical trail where.
-After a traditional Embera lunch you will head back by dugout canoe to where you started the tour in the morning and then continue to the historic town of Portobelo.
+Enjoy a short walk through the village and its botanical trail where.
+After a traditional Embera lunch, you will head back by dugout canoe to where you started the tour in the morning and then continue to the historic town of Portobelo.
 Famous for its trade fairs during the 17th century, Portobelo is a World Heritage Site.
 During colonial times it was one of the most important strongholds of the Spanish Main in the Americas.
 Guided by the local Mama Ari you will hear the story about Portobelo just as her ancestors told her and visit the forts, Customs House and Church of San Felipe.

 Dinner is at your own tonight, and you may enjoy Panama City´s nearby culinary and nightlife attractions just within walking distance from your hotel!